 Measure mechanical stresses and forces in assemblies quickly and reliably: Strain and compression measurements with strain gauges provide precise results on the forces acting on assemblies for structural tests, fatigue strength measurements and product and material testing.

 In order to design components optimally, precise knowledge of the type, direction and magnitude of the forces acting on them is essential.
 In order to determine these, strain gauges are applied to the test specimen.
 CSM supports all common bridge types (quarter, half and full bridges) with its measurement modules.

 With strain gauges, calculated mechanical stresses in assemblies can be validated quickly and reliably.
-Quarter bridges are often used for this purpose (Wheatstone bridge circuit with one active strain gage and three resistors), as these can be implemented quickly and cost-effectively.
+Quarter bridges are often used for this purpose (Wheatstone bridge circuit with one active strain gauge and three resistors), as these can be implemented quickly and cost-effectively.

 If the main direction of the principal stress is known, a quarter bridge is sufficient.

-Especially on large objects, such as construction machinery, the required measurement points are often far apart.
+On large objects, such as construction machinery, the required measurement points are often far apart.
 Using the ECAT STGMM this is no problem: The measurement points can be up to 100 meters apart.

 If conditions permit, mechanical loads can also be measured with sensors.
 Most of the available sensors emit the signal without amplification or modification by integrated electronics.
 The very small signal emitted by the sensor places special demands on the measurement technology used.
 The STGMM meets these requirements by precisely detecting even small signal voltages and offering the required sensor excitation.